-Specialist dietitian at Torbay and South Devon NHS Foundation Trust, working with people who have head and neck cancer and in the intensive care unit
+Deborah is a specialist dietitian at Torbay and South Devon NHS Foundation Trust, working with people who have head and neck cancer and in the intensive care unit.

 In my work at Torbay Hospital I meet all people diagnosed with head and neck cancer before they start any treatment.
 We check that they’re not having any problems eating or drinking, then we look after them right the way through their treatment and for as long as they need afterwards.

 Our cancer patients will often become exhausted and run down from all the side-effects of gruelling treatment.
 This can mean that they are not eating well and therefore not fuelling their body adequately.
 It’s like a car running on empty.